-Lyssa suggests agile coaching is about what you can bring to the team to help them unlock their potential, and that is yourself.
+Lyssa suggests agile coaching is about what you can bring to the team to help them unlock their potential, which is yourself.

 When you coach, you bring yourself.
 Bring yourself completely prepared, ready to coach and offer the team what it needs in each moment.
 To do this, you must bring your clear, grounded presence.From Coaching Agile Teams: A Companion for ScrumMasters, Agile Coaches, and Project Managers in Transition, Lyssa Adkins

-In order to this, you need to master yourself and heighten your self-awareness.
-It all starts with getting centered, which included being aware of yourself and aligning your body, mind, and spirit to be your best self in any situation.
+To do this, you need to master yourself and heighten your self-awareness.
+It all starts with getting centred, which includes being aware of yourself and aligning your body, mind, and spirit to be your best self in any situation.

 This is Lyssa’s daily practice:

-- Being present starts in the morning, so you have to have a morning practice that helps you become present.
+- Being present starts in the morning, so you must have a morning practice that helps you become present.

-- Before coaching, Lyssa grabs a mindfulness book from her extensive library and she flips it open randomly.
-Nine times out of ten, the book opens in the perfect place for her and what she needed at the moment.
+- Before coaching, Lyssa grabs a mindfulness book from her extensive library and flips it open randomly.
+Nine times out of ten, the book opened in the perfect place for her and what she needed.

-- As the reads the book, she reflects on the connection between the text and working with agile teams.
+- As she reads the book, she reflects on the connection between the text and working with agile teams.

-- She keeps the words with herself as she goes about her day and think how they are relevant to her desire to be present to give her best at whatever she is doing.
+- She keeps the words with herself as she goes about her day and thinks about how they are relevant to her desire to be present to give her best at whatever she is doing.